Lake Davenport Sailing Club

 Article I — Name

-The name of the corporation is "Lake Davenport Sailing Club."
+The name of the corporation is "LAKE DAVENPORT SAILING CLUB".

 Article II — Duration

-Article III — Principal Office
+Article III — Office

 Article IV — Purpose

-Article V — Non-Inurement
+Article V — Non-Profit Status

 No part of the corporation's assets or income shall inure to the benefit of any Director, officer or member, and the corporation shall not carry on any propaganda or otherwise attempt to influence legislation.